Beto2288/Beto2288.github.io/_posts/24-10-17-aws-and-boto3-basics.md

 ![_config.yml]({{ site.baseurl }}/images/EC2_first_picture.png)

+`Where the yellow part is the instance ID of your EC2 instance.`

+## Examples of how to use some basics scripts:

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.